codinggambit/my_polite_inquiries/index.md

 Pleasure to meet ya!!
-I plan to raise awareness about issues which impact me daily...
+Looking forward to working with you and creating a more people centric workplaces using Data.